unitedstates/contact-congress/documentation/schema.md

 ## Top-level attributes

 The top level of a member's contact schema includes only two fields: `bioguide` and `contact_form`.
-`bioguide` is the legislator's assigned [Bioguide ID](http://bioguide.congress.gov) which can be used to connect this data to other data sources in the [United States project](https://github.com/unitedstates).
+`bioguide` is the legislator's assigned [Bioguide ID](http://bioguide.congress.gov) which can be used to connect this data to other data sources in the [unitedstates project](https://github.com/unitedstates).
 `contact_form` is a nested hash of the pertinent details of successfully filling out and validating receipt of the member's contact form.

 ## Contact form fields